stadium-software/validations-cheatsheet/README.md

 The release of Stadium 6.12 brings some changes to how field validations work in Stadium.
 Instead of a simple selection from a predefined set of limited options, we can now use expressions to flexibly validate field values, write a specific error text with each validation and trigger validations from inside of scripts and event handlers.

-This readme contains expressions that you can use to perform all validations Stadium currently provides out-of-the-box as well as a few additional ones.
+This readme contains expressions to replace all validations currently built into the field validations checkbox list in Stadium.

 ## Contents <!-- omit in toc -->
 - [Required / Not Required](#required--not-required)